 As effective as AFFF is, there has been increased scrutiny of the firefighting foam in recent years as the health risk of these dangerous chemicals has been exposed.
 There is no question AFFF extinguishes flammable liquids, but the adverse risks to human health and the environment have led to numerous firefighting foam lawsuits being filed on behalf of individuals.

 PFOS/PFAS and Firefighting Foam Cancer

-Aqueous film forming foam containing PFAS man-made chemicals are a danger to both the environment and humans.
+Aqueous film-forming foam containing PFAS man-made chemicals is a danger to both the environment and humans.
 Scientists chose the nickname “Forever Chemicals” in part for how long the chemicals take to break down in the environment.
 Scientific evidence links PFAS to cancer, reproductive issues, harm to the human immune system, and other diseases, even in small doses.
-Once these chemicals enter the human body it becomes difficult to eliminate them.
+Once these chemicals enter the human body, it becomes difficult to eliminate them.